 2. Fix the Plumbing Where Necessary

 Typically, because a plumbing repair is a best-case scenario repair, the first step is to call a plumber.
 They can open a hole in the ceiling beneath or wall behind the shower to fix any issues related to the plumbing, whether the drain line or the supply lines feeding the shower.
-Assuming that was the issue, the rest is comparatively straightforward – once the plumber has finished the repair, you’ll need someone to repair the drywall, prime, and paint.
+Assuming that was the issue, the rest is comparatively straightforward – once the plumber has finished the repair, you’ll need someone to repair the drywall, prime, texture, and paint.

 3. Assess the Tile Installation Problem